Tidal Energy – Definition, Advantages and Future

 Tidal energy future

 Although tidal energy is still in its infancy, it has the potential to have a major global influence.
-The value of the tidal energy sector, which was assessed at $487 million in 2014, is expected to increase to $11.3 billion by 2024, according to analysts.
+The value of the sector, which was assessed at $487 million in 2014, is expected to increase to $11.3 billion by 2024, according to analysts.

-Is it possible for tidal power to take the place of fossil fuels?
+Is it possible for this to take the place of fossil fuels?
 It can’t do it on its own – but with the collective energy of the wind, sun, and tides, as well as specific energy storage devices, we might be able to make the transition to a green future.

 Shall we wrap up?